Alien and Sedition Acts: 2025 peacetime invocation against Venezuelans

 On September 20, 2024, amid increased numbers of Venezuelan asylum seekers seeking refuge in the United States, then-nominee Donald Trump announced that if elected president for a second term he would invoke the Alien Enemies Act to expedite the removal of foreigners and criminal networks operating in the United States.
 On October 27, 2024, he again mentioned the Alien Enemies Act during a campaign rally held at Madison Square Garden, claiming that he would use it to remove undocumented migrants operating within gangs and criminal networks on "day one" of his presidency.

-Trump repeated his intentions in his second inaugural address on January 20, 2025, and on March 14, he signed a presidential proclamation invoking the Alien Enemies Act against what he termed an invasion being perpetrated or attempted by the Venezuelan criminal gang, Tren de Aragua.
-The following day he authorized the deportation of Venezuelan suspected gang members to the Terrorism Confinement Center (CECOT) in El Salvador.
-Trump's executive order was temporarily blocked the same day by Judge James Boasberg of the U.S. District Court for the District of Columbia, following a lawsuit, J.G.G. v.
+Trump repeated his intentions in his second inaugural address on January 20, 2025, and on March 14, he signed Presidential Proclamation 10903 invoking the Alien Enemies Act against what he termed an invasion being perpetrated or attempted by the Venezuelan criminal gang Tren de Aragua.

+Attorney General Pam Bondi signed "Guidance For Implementing the Alien Enemies Act", dated 14 March 2025, which directs immigration enforcement to obtain a document from an executive branch immigration officer, without a warrant from a judicial branch judge and authorized that "where circumstances render it impracticable", immigration enforcement has the authority to enter a residence without any document.
+The memo also said "The alien is not entitled to a hearing, appeal, or judicial review".

+The day after signing the proclamation, the administration conducted the March 2025 Venezuelan deportations to the Terrorism Confinement Center (CECOT) in El Salvador.
+Trump's executive order was temporarily blocked the same day by District of Columbia District Court Judge James Boasberg, following a lawsuit, J.G.G. v.
 Trump, seeking to stop the deportations.

-On April 7, 2025, the U.S. Supreme Court vacated Judge Boasberg's temporary restraining order and held that the plaintiffs must bring the lawsuit in Texas, where they are being held, not in Washington, D.C.
+On April 7, 2025, the U.S. Supreme Court vacated Judge Boasberg's temporary restraining order and held that the plaintiffs must bring the lawsuit in Texas, where they were being held, not in Washington, D.C.
 The court also ruled that the government must provide sufficient notice to the plaintiffs and an opportunity to challenge the deportation.
 The ruling did not address the constitutionality of the deportation.

 On April 19, 2025, in a signal that the majority of justices did not trust that the Trump administration was complying with the April 7 ruling, the Supreme Court issued an emergency late-night order in A.A.R.P. v.
 Trump, halting the deportation process in the Northern District of Texas.
 According to court filings, the government intended to fly the Venezuelan detainees out of the country within 24 hours.

+Naturalization Act

+The Naturalization Act increased the residency requirement for American citizenship from five to 14 years and increased the notice time from three to five years.
+Although the law was passed under the guise of protecting national security, most historians have concluded that it was really intended to decrease the number of citizens and thus voters who disagreed with the Federalist Party.
+At the time, a majority of immigrants supported Thomas Jefferson and the opposition Democratic-Republican Party.
+The act was repealed by the Naturalization Act of 1802.